 Elysia Resort: Our full service getaway destination on Quesnel Lake offers fishing for Rainbow Trout, romantic getaways, great dining, and vacation packages in lakeview rental cabins & guest rooms.
 You'll be warmly greeted at our small, friendly and secluded piece of paradi... more

-Plato Island Resort: The sunsets have to be experienced … no words can describe the serenity and splendor.
-We offer excellent fishing on Quesnel lake, camping & comfortable cabin accommodation, a well protected marina, & delicious quality meals.
+Plato Island Resort: We offer excellent fishing on Quesnel lake, camping & comfortable cabin accommodation, a well protected marina, & delicious quality meals.
 See you soon! more